rdisalle/golfscore-api/README.md

 GolfScore will allow you to easily submit all courses played and the scores to go with them.
 From here you will be able to easily compare your scores.

+## API Endpoints
+The API endpoints used are below:
+* /courses - Used for get and post requests
+* /courses/:course_id - Used for get, delete, and patch requests.
+* /scores - Used for get and post requests
+* /scores/:score_id - Used for get, delete, and patch requests.

 ## Screenshots
 ![Landing Page](/img/landing_page.png)
 ![View Courses Page](/img/view_courses_page.png)